harrycresswell/harry/content/updates/21-12-08-doing-the-work.md

 title: "Doing the work"
 date: 2021-12-08T09:44:30Z
 draft: false
-description: "Things are starting to take shape.
-Here’s where I’m at"
+description: "Things are starting to take shape and my Hugo course is no longer just an idea.
+Here’s where I’m at and where I’m heading next."
 slug: "doing-the-work"
 update_freq:  ["Daily"]
 ---